Himanshu9003/K8S_project/Approach-paper_K8S-project .md

 * Set up **Prometheus and Grafana** for application monitoring.
 * Create a **Grafana dashboard** to monitor key application metrics.
 * Configure **alerts** for high CPU and memory utilization.
-* Implement an **NGINX Ingress Controller** to make the application accessible over the Internet.
+* Implement an **NGINX Ingress Controller** to make the application accessible over the host.

 # 2\.
 Proposed Solutions